sharath291994/CE-fit-analysis/README.md

 - **[Scipy](https://scipy.org/)**

 ### Installation
-Use the Windows Command Prompt to clone the repository into your local machine and install Zacros_CE_fit utility using pip
+As shown below, use the Windows Command Prompt to clone the repository into your local machine, and install Zacros_CE_fit utility using pip
 ```bash
 git clone https://github.com/sharath291994/Zacros_CE_fit.git
 cd Zacros_CE_fit